 - To use the Automatic Support mode, press the assist mode switch (up) for 1 second or longer.
-"A:" will be added to the assist mode indicator and the mode will be changed to the Automatic Support mode. - To cancel the Automatic Support mode, press the assist mode switch (up) for 1 second or longer.
-"A:" will disappear from the assist mode indicator and the Automatic Support mode will be canceled.
+The Automatic Support mode indicator will light up and the mode will be changed to the Automatic Support mode. - To cancel the Automatic Support mode, press the assist mode switch (up) for 1 second or longer.
+The Automatic Support mode indicator will go off and the Automatic Support mode will be canceled.